What You Need to Know About Beneficial Ownership Reporting Requirements

 What Happens If You Don’t File

-Failing to file a report or filing inaccurate information could result in penalties, including fines of up to $500 per day, up to $10,000 per filing, or even potential criminal liability.
+Failing to file a report or filing inaccurate information could result in penalties, including fines of up to $591 per day, up to $10,000 per filing, or even imprisonment for up to two years.

 What’s Next

-The new beneficial ownership requirements took effect as of January 1, 2024.
-Work with your business advisory professional to understand how these new requirements affect you to ensure that you are in compliance and avoid any potential penalties.
+FinCEN’s beneficial ownership requirements are now active, with the first major reporting deadline set for January 1, 2025.
+Work with your legal and business advisory professional to understand how these new requirements affect you to ensure that you are in compliance and avoid any potential penalties.

 Questions

-Have questions about the FinCEN’s newest requirements or if they affect your business?
+Have questions about CTA and FinCEN’s beneficial ownership reporting requirements or if and how they affect your business?
 Our team of business advisory experts is here to help.
 Contact Us.

 Previous